 – The Narita Express (Tokyo – Narita Airport)

 – The Hayabusa and Hayate services along the Tohoku/Hokkaido Shinkansen lines

 – The Komachi services along the Akita Shinkansen line

 – The Kagayaki services along the Hokuriku Shinkansen line

 For most other services, making reservations several days in advance may be necessary during busy travel periods (e.g. holidays such as Golden Week between late April and early May, Obon in mid-August and New Year from 29 December to 3 January).

 If you’re travelling in a group and want to ensure you can all sit together, reservations provide you with the peace of mind that you can travel when and how you want to.

-The JR Pass is your ticket and you need to present it at the manned gates (you cannot use your JR Pass at the automatic gates).
+The JR Pass is your ticket and you can now use your JR Pass at the automatic gates.
 The only other ticket you’ll need is a reservation ticket if you have reserved a seat in advance.
 Remember, it doesn’t cost you anything to reserve a seat if you’re a JR Pass holder.

 Just like on public transport in Australia, there are manners you should observe when riding Shinkansen trains in Japan:

 – keep your voice down when you’re having a conversation;